krpors/delver/README.md

 Note that if you want to include a package for monitoring, you **MUST** provide an explicit inclusion.
 Also, exclusions take precedence over inclusions, so if an exclusion is evaluated, an inclusion matching the same regex will not have any effect.

+If you try monitoring a JVM with for example VisualVM, and the message

+> 'Data not available because JMX connection to the JMX agent could not be established'

+is shown, try running the JVM with the `-Dcom.sun.management.jmxremote` parameter.